-4.2.1 NO771 FS
+4.2.1 NOZZLES

-- Equip sprayers with nozzles that provide accurate and uniform application and desired spray quality. - Screens should be used to protect the pump and to prevent nozzles from clogging. - Nozzles should be the same size and uniformly spaced across the boom. - Calibrate sprayer before use.
+- · Equip sprayers with nozzles that provide accurate and uniform application and desired spray quality. - Screens must be used to protect the pump and to prevent nozzles from clogging. - Nozzles must be the same size and uniformly spaced across the boom. - Calibrate sprayer before use.

-4.2.2 PUMP
+4.2.2 PUMPS

 - Use a pump with capacity to: - 1.
-Maintain 35-40 psi at nozzles - 2.
+Maintain 35-40 psi at nozzles. - 2.
 Provide sufficient agitation in the tank to keep tank-mixture in suspension; this requires recirculation of 10% of tank volume per minute. - 3.
-If agitation stopped for brief periods of time, re-suspend the spray solution by running on full agitation prior to spraying. - Use a jet agitator or liquid sparge tube for agitation. - · Do not air sparge. - Screens placed on suction side of pump should be 16-mesh or coarser. - Do not place a screen in the recirculation line. - Use 50-mesh or coarser screens between the pump and boom, and where required, at the nozzles.
+If agitation stopped for brief periods of time, re-suspend the spray solution by running on full agitation prior to spraying. - Use a jet agitator or liquid sparge tube for agitation. - DO NOT air sparge. - Screens placed on suction side of pump must be 16-mesh or coarser. - DO NOT place a screen in the recirculation line. - Use 50-mesh or coarser screens between the pump and boom, and where required, at the nozzles.

-For more information on spray equipment and calibration, consult sprayer manufacturers and state recommendations.
-For specific local directions and spray schedules, consult the current state agricultural recommendations.
+For more information on spray equipment and calibration, consult sprayer manufacturers and state directions.
+For specific local directions and spray schedules, consult the current state agricultural directions.